 Natzweiler is dismantled on 4 September 1944 due to the approaching Allies.

 Ivo is transported back to Dachau and then placed in the quarantine bearing Allach (8 September1944 - 12 October 1944).

-As soon as he is better, he is allowed to go to the butcher in Allach where he is released on April 30, 1945.
+As soon as he recovered, he was allowed to go to the labor camp in Allach where he was liberated on 30 April 1945.

 On 30 May 1945 he returns to the Netherlands via Zevenaar.

-Ivo was involved in the opening of the war memorial in 1946 in the 'Oranjehotel', the former prison in Scheveningen and can still be seen on images of it.
-Ivo died in 1952.
+Ivo was involved in the opening of the war memorial in 1946 in the 'Oranjehotel', the former prison in Scheveningen and can still be seen on images of it. .

 |English translation and editing by the

 All rights reserved, thanks to various archive institutions for making certain images and facts worthwhile available.